nerfstudio-project/nerfstudio/docs/quickstart/custom_dataset.md

 The images-per-equirect argument is the number of images that will be sampled from each equirectangular image.
 We have found that 8 images per equirectangular image is sufficient for most use cases so it defaults to that.
 However, if you find that there isn't enough detail in the nerf or that colmap is having trouble aligning the images, you can try increasing the number of images per equirectangular image to 14.

 ### Videos
 For videos we reccomend taking a video with the camera held on top of your head.
-This will result in any unwanted campurer to just be in the bottom of each frame image and therefore can be cropped out.
+This will result in any unwanted capturer to just be in the bottom of each frame image and therefore can be cropped out.

 For a video, process the data using the following command: